willowwy/SafePass/README.md

    - Delete unwanted passwords
    - Manually add passwords

+### Master Password

+Set up a master password to protect your password exports:

+1. Click the extension icon in the browser toolbar
+2. Click the "设置主密码" (Set Master Password) button at the bottom
+3. Enter and confirm your master password (minimum 6 characters)
+4. Click "Save"

+**Managing Master Password**:
+- After setting, the button changes to "管理主密码" (Manage Master Password)
+- You can change or remove your master password at any time
+- Requires current password verification for changes

+⚠️ **Important**: The master password currently protects exports only.
+Full password encryption will be added in future updates.

 ### Export/Import Passwords

 #### Export
 1. Click the extension icon in the browser toolbar
 2. Click the "导出密码" (Export Passwords) button
+3. **If master password is set**: Enter your master password when prompted
-3. A CSV file will be downloaded with format: `passwords-backup-YYYY-MM-DD.csv`
+4. A CSV file will be downloaded with format: `passwords-backup-YYYY-MM-DD.csv`
-4. The exported file includes columns: Website, Username, Password, Created Date, ID
+5. The exported file includes columns: Website, Username, Password, Created Date, ID
-5. Can be opened in Excel, Google Sheets, or any CSV-compatible application
+6. Can be opened in Excel, Google Sheets, or any CSV-compatible application

 #### Import
 1. Click the extension icon in the browser toolbar